 London remains a top choice for business and global career opportunities, ranking 11th overall.
 However, many smaller cities like Winchester and Warwick now offer better affordability and work–life balance while still providing strong job prospects.

-🏗️ Which industries are hiring the most in the UK in 2025?
+🏗️ Which industries are hiring the most in the UK?

 Key growth sectors include technology, healthcare, engineering, education, finance, and construction.
 Many of these industries also sponsor overseas workers under the Skilled Worker and Health and Care Worker visas.